Finiteness criteria for the solutions of a sequence of decomposable form inequalities: Abstract

 \section{Abstract}

-In this paper, we give some finiteness criteria for the solutions of the sequence of semi-decomposable form equations and inequalities, where the semi-decomposable form is factorized into a family of homogeneous polynomials with the distributive constant exceeding a certain number.
+In this paper, we give a finiteness criterion for the solutions of the sequence of semi-$q$-decomposable form equations and inequalities, where the semi-$q$-decomposable form is factorized into a family of $q$ nonconstant homogeneous polynomials with the distributive constant not exceeding a certain number.

 \thefootnote{\empty}